-If you have a paid Zoom account, then, Zoom will give you two options to either store the recording on your computer or on the cloud.
-You can directly share a zoom recorded meeting if it is saved on your Zoom cloud.
+If you have a paid Zoom account, then, Zoom will give you the option to either store the recording on your computer or on the cloud.
+You can directly share the link of the Zoom cloud recording with your team.
 After the meeting has ended, the recording takes a bit of time to process but you get an email notification once it's ready.

 While sharing it, you will have to choose from two options, i.e., internally, or publicly.
 Zoom allows you to password protect your meetings or expire the link, and this ensures that only authorized people are able to access these meetings.

 What are the Limitations of Sharing Recordings in Zoom?

 - It is difficult to define who can view the video and who cannot.
 As such, there are no detailed sharing options.